AckeeCZ/testing-playground/src/services/README.md

 -   [sagas](sagas/README.md)
 -   utilities (optional - doesn't have be part of the services directory)

-Constants and configurations should be placed separately, they aren't part of Redux.
+Constants (not talking about actionTypes) and configurations should be placed separately, they aren't part of Redux.

 ---